ROCm/rocDecode/samples/testScripts/README.md

 optional arguments:
   -h, --help            show this help message and exit --rocDecode_directory ROCDECODE_DIRECTORY
-                        The rocDecode Samples Directory - required --gpu_device_id GPU_DEVICE_ID
+                        The rocDecode samples Directory - required --gpu_device_id GPU_DEVICE_ID
-                        The GPU device ID that will be used to run the test on it - optional (default:0 [range:0 - N] N = total number of available GPUs on a machine)
+                        The GPU device ID that will be used to run the test on it - optional (default:0 [range:0 - N-1] N = total number of available GPUs on a machine)
   --files_directory FILES_DIRECTORY
                         The path to a dirctory containing one or more supported files for decoding (e.g., mp4, mov, etc.) - required
   --sample_mode SAMPLE_MODE
                         The sample to run - optional (default:0 [range:0-1] 0: videoDecode, 1: videoDecodePerf)
   --num_threads NUM_THREADS
-                        The number of threads for only for perf sample (sample_mode = 1) - optional (default:4)
+                        The number of threads is only for the videoDecodePerf sample (sample_mode = 1) - optional (default:4)
 ```